Supreme Court backs Utah oil railroad expansion and scales back a key environmental law

 The court's conservative majority court has taken steps to curtail the power of federal regulators in other cases, including striking down the decades-old Chevron doctrine that made it easier for the federal government to set a wide range of regulations.

-Justice Sonia Sotomayor agreed with the outcome, but with a different legal reasoning.
-She said federal regulators do not have the authority to take into account any harms caused by the oil that might eventually be carried on the railway.
-She was joined by her two liberal colleagues.
+Justice Sonia Sotomayor agreed with the outcome, but with a narrower legal reasoning.
+In a decision joined by her two liberal colleagues, she said the court could have simply cleared the way for the railway approval by finding the board didn't need to take into account any harm caused by the oil that might eventually be carried on the railway.

 Justice Neil Gorsuch did not participate in the case after facing calls to step aside over ties to Philip Anschutz, a Colorado billionaire whose ownership of oil wells in the area means he could benefit if the project goes through.
 Gorsuch, as a lawyer in private practice, had represented Anschutz.